Fundamental Theory of Torsion Gravity: Torsion Gravity for Spinor Fields

-in which $Q_{\rho\alpha\sigma}$ is the torsion tensor antisymmetric in the two lower indices, while $(Q_{\alpha\beta\rho}\!+\!Q_{\beta\alpha\rho})$ is a tensor symmetric in those indices whereas the remaining coefficients written in terms of the partial derivatives of the metric tensor transform as a connection and they are symmetric in those very indices: this expression shows that the most general connection can be decomposed in terms of the torsion plus a symmetric connection, as we already knew from expression (\ref{conn-decomp}), but in addition it tells us the explicit form of $\Lambda^{\rho}_{\alpha\beta}$ as given by a symmetric combination of two torsions plus a symmetric connection entirely written in terms of the metric; it is essential to remark that if we want all possible connections to give rise to covariant derivatives which, once applied onto the metric, give zero, then we have to restrict the torsion to verify
+in which $Q_{\rho\alpha\sigma}$ is the torsion tensor antisymmetric in the two lower indices, while $(Q_{\alpha\beta\rho}\!+\!Q_{\beta\alpha\rho})$ is a tensor symmetric in those indices whereas the remaining coefficients written in terms of the partial derivatives of the metric tensor transform as a connection and they are symmetric in those very indices.
+This expression shows that the most general connection can be decomposed in terms of the torsion plus a symmetric connection, as we already knew from expression (\ref{conn-decomp}), but in addition it tells us the explicit form of $\Lambda^{\rho}_{\alpha\beta}$ as given by a symmetric combination of two torsions plus a symmetric connection entirely written in terms of the metric.
+It is essential to remark that if we want all possible connections to give rise to covariant derivatives which, once applied onto the metric, give zero, then we have to restrict the torsion to verify

 spelling its complete antisymmetry \cite{Fabbri:2006xq}.
-The condition of metric-compatible connection extended to all connections implies the torsion to be completely antisymmetric, once again establishing a link between two structures that are a priori unrelated; that such a link is more profound than we may think can also be seen by considering what is the meaning of the metric tensor in terms of metric concepts and thus the meaning of metric-compatibility in terms of those metric concepts.
-So let us step back to reconsider the metric-compatibility condition above.
-It is
+The condition of metric-compatible connection extended to all connections implies the torsion to be completely antisymmetric, once again establishing a link between two structures that are a priori unrelated.
+The complete antisymmetry of torsion is equivalent to the existence of a single symmetric part of the connection, and therefore to the existence of a unique connection writable in terms of the metric alone.
+It is a remarkable fact that the torsion tensor could be reduced to be completely antisymmetric by employing a number of unrelated arguments as those presented in \cite{hay,xy} and \cite{a-l,m-l} and although torsion might well not display such a symmetry it is certainly intriguing to argue what are the consequences of this condition.
+We will see that some of these consequence are of paramount importance next.